skellis46/finger-pointing-moon/case-for-support.md

 >In describing your research methods it is not sufficient to state, for example, that you intend to visit a particular archive, or an exhibition abroad.
 You must provide adequate details of sources to be consulted, and you should state briefly what kinds of material you will be consulting, why they are relevant to your programme of research, and how you will interrogate them.
 Depending on the approach you are using throughout your research, you may also need to explain clearly the creative and/or performative aspects of the work, explain how you will develop a new process, product or tool, or provide details of who you have consulted or will be involved in the process of research.

->Under the Research Methods heading you should also outline how any copyright or intellectual property issues relating to the project and the production of any outputs will be addressed.

 >convince decision makers that ‘this is the best solution’ and feel compelled to fund it – (approx >50% of content);

 >Creative output can be produced, or practice undertaken, as an integral part of a research process as defined above.
 The Council would expect, however, this practice to be accompanied by some form of documentation of the research process, as well as some form of textual analysis or explanation to support its position and as a record of your critical reflection.
 Equally, creativity or practice may involve no such process at all, in which case it would be ineligible for funding from the Arts and Humanities Research Council.(p.11)

-### Methods
+### Why these methods?

 The research methods are designed to create the conditions in which to directly respond to and _achieve_ the project objectives.
 These objectives, in turn, feed directly into the three research problems, which underpin the primary research aim.
 The research questions -- _proxies_, _limits_, and _hyper-specificity_ -- are 'meta' or wide-angle problems in practice-research.
 The following methods are appropriate to the breadth of these problems, while affording detail where necessary.
-The methods are multi-modal, and comprise practice-research fieldwork, lived experience as a dance artist-researcher, personal communications, interviews with key thinkers-practitioners and supplemental scholarly research to understand experiences and understandings of practice-research epistemics from the inside (through experimental practice) and the outside (through traditional scholarship).
+The methods are multi-modal, and comprise empirical practice-research fieldwork, lived experience as a dance artist-researcher, personal communications, interviews with key thinkers-practitioners and supplemental scholarly research to understand experiences and understandings of practice-research epistemics from the inside (through experimental practice) and the outside (through traditional scholarship).
 They are detailed below, and are organised under the three overarching problems they directly address.

+discuss body-based in this paragraph above

-The three issues -- proxies, limits, and hyper-specificity -- also act as a conceptual structure for the research design.
+The three issues -- _proxies_, _limits_, and _hyper-specificity_ -- also act as a conceptual structure for the research design.

+### Methods

 1. _Proxies_: expert opinion, literature-based research